Arbroath recycling centre

 We do not accept wallpaper, potato or seed bags.
 Please don't tie bundles of paper together as string is a contaminant.
 We can't take hard-backed books or catalogues as their covers are resistant to breaking down.

-Plasterboard is accepted at all sites except Kirriemuir.
+Plasterboard is accepted at all sites except Kirriemuir and Monifieth.
 It should be separated from any material it has been attached to.
 This means no timber, tiles or other contaminants can be put in the plasterboard skip.

 We accept all plastic household bottles.
 Please rinse and squash.